 Notes

 - I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
-That doesn’t mean others will not work, I just have not tested other flours.
+That doesn’t mean others will not work; I just have not tested other flours.

-- If your gluten free flour blendย doesnโt containย Xanthan Gum or Guar Gum, please add 1 teaspoon.
+- If your gluten free flour blend doesn’t contain a binder, please add 1/2 teaspoon of Xanthan Gum or Guar Gum.

 - If you want to reduce the sugar, you can skip rolling the cookies in powdered sugar.

-- To make this recipe dairy-free, substitute the butter for vegan butter.
+- To make this recipe dairy-free, substitute the butter with vegan butter.

 - I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your donuts grainy.
+Almond meal is coarser and will make your donuts grainy.

 - To make this recipe nut-free, omit the almond flour and substitute an additional 1/2 cup gluten free flour blend.

-- These cookies will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+- These cookies will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn’t test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition